ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 		</dependency>
 </dependencies>
 ```

-### Code
+### Get the code
-Clone the git repository containing our example code.
-Go to the directory that contains the code used in this tutorial.
+Clone the following GitHub repository, and go to the directory that contains the sample code used in this tutorial.
 ```
 git clone https://github.com/ibm-build-labs/Watson-NLP
 ```